 - The Mole: Silas Grigsby.
 Which explains how the Constitution ended up in Freemantle's hands in the first place.

-- Scary Black Man: NFL running back Timothy Brown as bullwhip-wielding goon Clint Cartwheel.
+- Scary Black Man: NFL running back Timmy Brown as bullwhip-wielding goon Clint Cartwheel.

 - Traveling Salesman: Artie poses as the proprietor of a "traveling groggery".

 - Walking Shirtless Scene: Cartwheel never wears a shirt, just a pair of bandoliers over his chest.